Quincy residents rattled by rash of brazen break-ins

 Police say the burglar, who has been targeting homes in the Wollaston area, is committing his crimes in the early evening when people are home.

-Minton says he has at least 35 plainclothed officers plus increased patrols working in the area in the hopes of identifying the thief.
+Minton says he has at least 35 plainclothed officers, as well as increased patrols working in the area in the hopes of identifying the thief.

 Residents at the meeting Tuesday night said they’ll do anything they can to help catch the criminal.